-5 Minimizing outside volume
+5 Minimizing Outside Volume

-To find an optimal sphere set approximation for solid objects, we minimize Eq.
-4 using a variant of the Lloyd clustering algorithm [13].
+To find an optimal sphere set approximation for solid objects, we minimize (4) using a variant of the Lloyd clustering algorithm [13].
 We discretize the object into a set of points including points on its surface and within its interior.
 Lloyd clustering takes place over this set of points and a sphere is used to bound each of the $n_s$ clusters.
-Clustering iteratively applies three steps: point assignment to clusters, cluster sphere update, and cluster teleportation, until error converges.
+Clustering iteratively apply three steps: point assignment to clusters, cluster sphere update, and cluster teleportation, until error converges.
 Each point is assigned to the cluster whose bounding sphere's outside volume increases least.
-Given the cluster's set of assigned points, its bounding sphere center and radius are updated by minimizing Eq.
-3. To avoid getting stuck in an undesirable local minimum, the "teleportation" strategy from [4] is applied.
+Given the cluster's set of assigned points, its bounding sphere center and radius are updated by minimizing (3).
+To avoid getting stuck in an undesirable local minimum, the "teleportation" strategy from [4] is applied.

-Preprocessing.
-A mesh object is discretized into two kinds of points: inner points and surface points.
+Preprocessing A mesh object is discretized into two kinds of points: inner and surface.
 Inner points are generated by voxelizing the object into a regular grid and eliminating grid points outside the object.
 A grid size is manually chosen to ensure the object's interior is sampled well.
 Points on the mesh surface are generated by sorting triangles by their areas and sampling points randomly in proportion to these areas [23].
 The inner grid points and surface samples are combined and regarded as the volumetric representation to be partitioned in clustering.

-To initialize the cluster spheres, we randomly choose $n_s$ inner points for the sphere centers $o_i$ and set their radii $r_i = 0$ .
+To initialize the cluster spheres, we randomly choose $n_s$ inner points for the sphere centers $o_i$ and set their radii $r_i=0$ .

-Point assignment.
-A point p is assigned to the cluster it is closest to, based on outside volume (Fig. 7).
-More precisely, the cluster's bounding sphere radius is enlarged in order to include p, and the enlarged SOV is computed. p is assigned to that cluster whose outside volume increases least.
-In case of a tie, p is assigned to the cluster whose sphere center is closest.
+Point Assignment A point p is assigned to the cluster it is closest to, based on outside volume (Figure 7).
+More precisely, the cluster's bounding sphere radius is enlarged in order to include p, and the enlarged sphere's outside volume (SOV) is computed. p is assigned to that cluster whose outside volume increases least.
+In case of a tie, pis assigned to the cluster whose sphere center is closest.